Process metadata files SOFTWARE.bib and DATA.bib to set up

 taf.bootstrap(software = TRUE, data = TRUE, clean = TRUE,

-whether to process SOFTWARE.bib
+whether to process DATA.bib.

-directories during the bootstrap
+whether to clean directories during the bootstrap

 procedure.

-whether to remove existing bootstrap/data
+whether to remove existing bootstrap/data,

-, and bootstrap/software
+bootstrap/library, and bootstrap/software directories

 before the bootstrap procedure.

-a convenience flag where taf = TRUE
+a convenience flag where taf = TRUE sets software,

 on the TAF server.
-Any other value of taf
+Any other value of taf is ignored.

 whether to suppress messages reporting progress.